taurus-org/taurus/doc/source/devel/howto_macros/macros_general.rst

 The Macro :term:`API` provides a much more powerful version of :meth:`~Macro.input` since it can accept a wide variaty of options.

-Similar to what happens with :ref:`macro_plotting`, when input is requested from inside a macro, the question will be sent to the client (example: spock) which ordered the macro to be executed.
+Similar to what happens with :ref:`sardana-macro-plotting`, when input is requested from inside a macro, the question will be sent to the client (example: spock) which ordered the macro to be executed.
 At this time the macro is stopped waiting for the client to answer.
 The client must "ask" the user for a proper value and the